 Mechanical watches are precise and perfect watchmaking, but no matter how perfect they are, they will inevitably have flaws.
 What should we do when mechanical watches do not go away?
-Next, let us lead you to find a solution.
+As a professional watch manufacturer, let us lead you to find a solution.

 1. The second hand of a mechanical watch touches the watch glass

 (1) The second hand is installed too high or the second hand is uneven.

 (2) The center hole of the main splint is worn, which will reduce the concentricity between the center pinion and the second pinion.

 (3) Deformation of mechanical watch glass.
 Due to the long-term contact with the outside world, the glass of mechanical watches is aged by cold, heat, humidity, etc., and some are broken, and some are deformed into a concave center, which makes the second hand touch.

 (4) The second needle tube and the second gear shaft are loose.

 2. The second hand and minute hand of the mechanical watch touch together

 (1) The second hand of the mechanical watch is not flat or the jacket is too low.